SwapMoE: Serving Off-the-shelf MoE-based Large Language Models with Tunable Memory Budget: Related Work

 \textbf{Optimization for dynamic DL model serving.} MoE is a type of dynamic neural networks.
 Many approaches are introduced to enable or enhance such dynamic DL model serving in general.
 Nimble \cite{shen2021nimble} is a system that optimizes, compiles, and executes dynamic neural networks on multiple platforms by using a dynamic type system and a lightweight virtual machine runtime.
 Model scaling approaches \cite{nestdnn:mobicom18:Fang,legodnn:mobicom21:Han,wen2023adaptivenet} propose to adjust the model size/architecture on edge devices to meet different resource constraints.
 Remix \cite{jiang2021remix} proposes to use multiple models and dynamically switch between them during the inference process.
 Besides serving dynamic models, researchers have also attempted to slice the static model to dynamic components to achieve different resource-performance tradeoffs \cite{neulens:mobicom22:Hou,zhang2020dynamic_slicing}.
 As compared with these approaches, our design is fundamentally different because it is based on the unique structure and characteristics of MoE.

 \textbf{Efficient design of MoE models.} Many existing approaches study the efficiency problem of MoE models from the model design perspective.
 GShard \cite{lepikhin2020gshard} scales up Transformer with MoE and improves the quality and efficiency of multilingual machine translation.
-Switch Transformers \cite{switch_moe:jmlr22:Fedus} and GPT-MoE \cite{gptmoe:acl22:Artetxe} employ knowledge distillation to compress MoE models into denser ones to reduce resource requirements.
 Task-MoE \cite{moedistillation:arxiv21:Kudugunta} extract subnet from a large MoE model by a task-level routing strategy.
 Chen et al. \cite{taskexpertpruning:arxiv22:Chen} propose to prune non-professional experts according to the downstream task for efficient MoE deployment.
 MPoE \cite{pmoe:arxiv22:Gao} proposes to build a parameter-efficient MoE architecture by enforcing parameter sharing between the experts.
 AutoMoE \cite{automoe:arxiv22:Jawahar} utilizes neural architecture search to automatically design more efficient MoE models.
 These methods need to modify and retrain the MoE model to reduce resource consumption.
 They are orthogonal to our approach and can use our method to further reduce resource consumption.